mrdoob/three.js/threejs/lessons/threejs-picking.md

 window.addEventListener('mouseleave', clearPickPosition);
 ```

 Notice we're recording a normalized mouse position.
-Reguardless of the size of the canvas we need a value that goes from -1 on the left to +1 on the right.
+Regardless of the size of the canvas we need a value that goes from -1 on the left to +1 on the right.
 Similarly we need a value that goes from -1 on the bottom to +1 on the top.

 While we're at it lets support mobile as well